Jeffrey-S-Smith/reading-notes-301/class-05.md

     The higher-order operation that represents this pattern is called reduce (sometimes also called fold).
 It builds a value by repeatedly taking a single element from the array and combining it with the current value.”
 Same idea as with map methods with regards to higher order functions, a different array is returned making it a high-order function.

 ## Things I want to know more about
+It is about React and static version of your application and about higher-order function, greaterThan function and map or reduce operates, with regards to higher-order functions.
 ## Bookmark and Review

 [React Docs - Thinking in React.
 React Doc](https://reactjs.org/docs/thinking-in-react.html),